zverok/my-ruby-contributions/README.md

 * **2.6**: [`CSV::Row#each_pair`](https://github.com/ruby/csv/pull/33) for compatibility with `OpenStruct`

 ### Pending
-* [`Symbol#call`](https://bugs.ruby-lang.org/issues/15301) (current status: "Matz: Interesting idea of partial evaluation, but `call` is too generic, and could cause confusion.
-I am not positive about the expression.")

 * [`Comparambe#clamp` with a range](https://bugs.ruby-lang.org/issues/14784) (current status: "akr: we have to consider many corner cases if accepting Range.
 Request for feedback.")
 * [`Enumerator#generate`](https://bugs.ruby-lang.org/issues/14781) (current status: core team loves the proposal, unsure about the name)
 * [Startless range](https://bugs.ruby-lang.org/issues/14799) (current status: "Matz: try it")